viktorsapozhok/fastapi-services-oauth2/README.md

-Note, that when you inherit your model from `BaseModel` (defined in `models/base.py`), which in turn is inherited from SQLAlchemy base class, then mapping to the specific database schema is done via the `metadata` attribute of the generated declarative base class.
+Note, that when you inherit your model from `BaseModel` (defined in `models/base.py`), which in turn is inherited from SQLAlchemy base class, then mapping to the specific database schema is done via the `metadata` attribute of the generated declarative base class (see `backend/database.py` for details).

 If you operate over Postgres table-valued functions, you can use `TableValuedMixin` class as it's shown below.
 In this case, `__tablename__` refers to the corresponding Postgres